Stomach Virus Symptoms: Food Poisoning or Stomach Flu?

 Food Poisoning Stomach Virus Symptoms

 Generally, two to three hours after consuming the contaminated food, you will start to feel sick to your stomach.
-You will also likely start to feel nauseous, have headaches, feel the urge to vomit and quite possibly get the squirts.
-Diarrhea is common with most food poisoning cases.
-Food poisoning is just as taxing on your system as a stomach bug.
+You will also likely start to feel nauseous, have headaches, feel the urge to vomit and quite possibly get diarrhea.
+Unfortunately, diarrhea is a common problem with many stomach ailments.

-Flu Bug Stomach Virus Symptoms
+Stomach Flu Virus Symptoms

-The technical term for the stomach bug is “gastroenteritis” and it is caused by viruses that infect your intestinal tract.
+The technical term for the stomach flu is “gastroenteritis” and it is caused by viruses that infect your intestinal tract.
 Just like food poisoning, you will generally feel like you have a fever or even dizzy because of all the fluids lost in your body from the diarrhea.

-Well, since the two conditions show such similar stomach virus symptoms, the only real way to tell which one you’ve contracted is by checking with people who ate the same meal as you on the day you started feeling sick.
+Since the two conditions show such similar stomach virus symptoms, the only real way to tell which one you’ve contracted is by checking with people who ate the same meal as you on the day you started feeling sick.

-Food Poisoning or Stomach Bug Treatment
+Food Poisoning and Stomach Flu Treatment

 The best remedy for both conditions is to get plenty of rest and keep your body hydrated.
 Your main concern is to make sure that you maintain proper fluid levels in your body.